 Send a letter with all the documentation and instructions on how they should fix your credit report.
 Include the following:

 - Your full name, address, date of birth, and Social Security Number

 - Any previous names or addresses used during the disputed period

 - The creditor’s name and details of the account in question (account number, when the account was opened, etc.)

 - Specific instructions on what is wrong and how you'd like them to update your credit report

 - Notes and references to enclosed documents

 Send the letter via USPS certified mail or a courier (like UPS or FedEx).
-The credit reporting agency must investigate legitimate claims to fix your credit report within 30 days, and they will inform you of the results after that.
-The FTC has a nice sample letter on their site.
+The credit reporting agency must investigate legitimate claims to fix your credit report, usually within 30 days, and they will inform you of the results after that.
+The FTC has a sample letter on its site.